vjvardhan/finzly-api-developerportal/developer-portal/instant-payment.md

 ## How to initiate an instant payment

 You can initiate an instant payment using the following simple steps.
-The Finzly's Connect single payment API supports the payment origination for the various payment rails such as ACH, Fedwire, SWIFT, and Instant based upon the speed preference.
+Finzly Connect single payment API supports the payment origination for the various payment rails such as ACH, Fedwire, SWIFT, and Instant based upon the speed preference.

 ### **Step 1: Identify the sender bank account (funding)  unique identifier (accountUID)**